Why Kids Need Risky Play to Thrive

 Without question, unstructured play comes with risks.
 But when it comes to our children’s long-term development, independence, and mental health, it’s becoming clear that the lack of risky play poses a far greater danger.

 Tired of hearing your kids say “There’s nothing to do!”?
 These printable 101+ Boredom Buster Cards can help.
 Each card contains a suggested activity that kids ages 6+ can do with little or no guidance from you and use materials frequently found in most family homes.
-Click here to learn more about my boredom busters cards.
+Click here to learn more.